Over Thirty Years of Software Innovation...

 Does TN3270 Plus have SSL support?

-SSL (Secure Socket Layer) support was added as an optional, additional cost feature in TN3270 Plus release 2.2.
-TN3270 Plus supports SSL version 2, SSL version 3 and TLS version 1.
-You must order TN3270 Plus with the security feature to get SSL support.
+SSL (Secure Socket Layer) support is an optional, additional cost feature.
+You must order TN3270 Plus with the SSL feature to get SSL support.

 (Return to index.)